 Over the years she won various awards as a flutist, researcher or composer including the Association francophone pour le savoir (ACFAS)’ Prix Desjardins for student-researcher (2007), an appointment on the dean’s honor list for her doctorate in performance (2005), and two performance prizes at the Stockhausen-Kürse (2004 and 2006).
 Several concerts she participated in as soloist or producer were finalists or prize-winners at the Prix Opus of the Conseil québécois de la musique (CQM).
 Replica, an acousmatic work she co-authored with composer Martin Bédard, was finalist in Città di Undine (Italy) and Métamorphose (Belgium) international composition competitions (2014 editions).
 She also received several grants from the Conseil des arts et des lettres du Québec (CALQ) and the Canada Council for the Arts (CAC).

 In 2008-2013 she was artistic director and general manager of E27, a contemporary music concert producer based in Quebec City.
 During her tenure, she organized and directed about 15 productions in various contexts, among other things, programs in conjunction with art exhibitions at the Musée national des beaux-arts du Québec, theatralized concerts, and lecture recitals in cafes.
 In October 2013 she was nominated president of its board of directors.
 She served on the boards of directors of Codes d’accès (2006-2007), CQM (2010-2012), Société québécoise de recherche en musique (SQRM) (2014-2015) and Groupe Le Vivier (2015-2016).
-She is currently administrative director of SQRM.
+She has also been administrative director of SQRM (2015-2019).

-Marie-Hélène Breault also teaches flute at Université du Québec à Montréal (UQAM).
+Marie-Hélène Breault now teaches flute at Université du Québec à Montréal (UQAM).